 Consider Gentle Nutrition

-Not restricting your food choices doesn’t mean that we shouldn’t consider how foods make us feel, physically.
-We can utilize gentle nutrition (a concept I chat about here) to choose foods that support satiety, maintain sustained energy levels, promote digestive regularity, and even lend to a strong and flexible body composition.
+Not restricting our food choices doesn’t mean that we shouldn’t consider how foods make us feel, physically.
+We can utilize gentle nutrition (a concept I chat about here) to choose foods that support satiety, maintain sustained energy levels, promote digestive regularity, and even lend to strong and flexible body composition.
 Foods like fresh fruits, veggies, legumes, nuts, lean meats, whole eggs, and fish are nourishing options with a multitude of health benefits.
 But remember that your eating patterns as a whole, over time, matter most.
 And on the flip side, enjoying more indulgent options like cupcakes, french fries, and a cheesy slice of pizza won’t make or break your tong term health.

 Ask yourself: how will this food make me feel, physically?
 Eating a cupcake 15 minutes before a show might not feel great in your tummy once you start dancing.
 This doesn’t mean the cupcake is “bad” or “unhealthy.”
 Rather, it means that there might be a better time to enjoy this option.
 A banana with nut butter, however, will likely offer you a more sustained boost in energy for showtime.